Ace Hardware: History

-In 2014 and 2015, Ace launched its wholesale distribution network through the acquisition of the Portland, Maine, based Emery-Waterhouse and the Spokane, Washington-based Jensen Distribution Services.
-Later that year, Ace expanded its wholesale operations coast-to-coast with the formation of Emery Jensen Distribution, LLC.
-This new distribution arm operates under Ace Wholesale Holdings LLC, a subsidiary of Ace Hardware Corporation, and is dedicated to serving non-Ace Hardware independent retailers.
+In 2014, the company opened a 450,000–square-foot distribution center in Wilmer, Texas, and a 534,000–square-foot retail support center in West Jefferson, Ohio.
+Both facilities were expanded in 2019.
+Ace launched its wholesale distribution network through the acquisition of the Portland, Maine–based Emery-Waterhouse in 2014 and the Spokane, Washington–based Jensen Distribution Services in 2015.
+Later that year, Ace expanded its wholesale operations coast to coast with the formation of Emery Jensen Distribution, LLC.
+This new distribution arm operates under Ace Wholesale Holdings LLC, a subsidiary of Ace Hardware Corporation, and is dedicated to serving non–Ace Hardware independent retailers.